James4Ever0/openmule/README.md

 ---

-openmule shall not be limited to cua agents. it shall be a marketplace for all sorts of ai agents, as long as it takes money to execute.
+openmule shall not be limited to cua agents. it shall be a marketplace for all sorts of ai agents, as long as it takes money to execute. it can even be physical agents.